moogacs/docs.buf.build/docs/breaking/overview.md

   available cores to compile your Protobuf schema, while still maintaining deterministic output.
 Additionally files are copied into memory before processing.
 As an unscientific example, `buf` can compile all 2,311 `.proto` files in [googleapis](https://github.com/googleapis/googleapis) in about *0.8s* on a four-core machine, as opposed to about 4.3s for `protoc` on the same machine.
-While both are very fast, this provides instantaneous feedback, which is especially useful with Editor integration. `buf`'s speed is directly proportional to the input size, so linting a single file only takes a few milliseconds.
+While both are fast, this provides instantaneous feedback, which is especially useful with Editor integration. `buf`'s speed is directly proportional to the input size, so linting a single file only takes a few milliseconds.